kcdchennai/kcdchennai/2025/Community Partner Prospectus.md

 ## Your entitlements

-- 2 Complimentary tickets per community
+- 2 Complimentary tickets per community upon completing the mandatory responsibilities listed above
 - Tickets at discounted price to your community members
 - Get to promote your community during KCD Chennai 2025 event.
   - Your community logo on the event website